Week 16: Wildcard Week - Zund Machine

 Individual Assignment: Design and produce something with a digital process (incorporating computer-aided design and manufacturing) not covered in another assignment, documenting the requirements that your assignment meets, and including everything necessary to reproduce it.

-I have chosen to focus on learning the basics of using the Zund machine which is here in the Kerala lab.
 Zund machines are highly-sophisticated multi-axis Swiss machines which can cut a large variety of materials from cardboard to textiles to plastics.
 The Zund machines are a great option for many materials which cannot be cut with a laser cutter.
-Here it is:
+Here is the availability machine in it's glory:

 Here is the individual drawer which I'll need to model, first assembled and then spread out:

-Designing the Project:
+Designing the Project

-Using ZUND Machine to cut the design:
+Using ZUND Machine for Production

 Cut Queue: this software is not so relevant for our context, but in large factories with multiple people pushing jobs it will be helpful to organize the production.